syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 Line annotation displays a single straight line on the page.
 When you open it, it displays a pop-up window containing text of the associated note.

-[PdfLineAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfLineAnnotation.html) class is used to create and set the properties of the Line annotation.
+[PdfLineAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfLineAnnotation.html) is used to create and set the properties of the Line annotation.
 {% tabs %}
 {% highlight c# tabtitle="C#" %}